Case Study: Best Reception Offers Virtual Reception Service

 Viewing and discussing scenes from The Godfather will help participants to understand conflict examples, as well as resolution techniques, while learning how to create positive communication climates in the workplace and at home.
 Communication is the key to success.

 The seminar will help attendees learn how to resolve conflicts in a positive manner by using effective communications skills taught by Dr. Joe Trahan III.
-Dr. Trahan has over twenty-nine years of public relations/affairs experience in governmental, association, educational, and nonprofit organizations.
+Dr. Trahan has over twenty-nine years of public relations/affairs experience in a governmental, association, educational, and nonprofit organizations.

 Dr. Trahan is a retired lieutenant colonel, United States Army Reserve (USAR), and a former commander of the 314th Public Affairs Operations Center located in Birmingham, Alabama.
 Since 1998, he has trained more than 3,500 people annually in media relations throughout the United States, England, Norway, France, Belgium, Paraguay, Mexico, and the Netherlands.